-- Ten (10) days per semester, (twenty days per year) for sickness or any necessary absence of the teacher or the student (when plans had been made to teach that day) - Five (5) "In-Service" or teacher preparation days to be used for such things as seminars, lesson preparation, grading, organizing, planning, preparing the instruction work site, etc. - A limited number of Excused Absences (which must be approved individually by the Principal) each semester for special family emergencies or problems that exceed the ten (10) absent days.
+- Ten (10) days excused absences per semester, (20 days per year) for sickness or any necessary absence of the teacher or the student (when plans had been made to teach that day) - Five (5) "in-service" or teacher preparation days to be used for such things as seminars, lesson preparation, grading, organizing, planning, preparing the instruction work site, etc. - A limited number of Unexcused Absences must be individually approved by the principal, for special family emergencies or problems exceeding the allotted 10 absent days per semester.